Queensland Pasture Resilience Program

 Are you growing enough quality pasture?

-The Queensland Pasture Resilience Program can help you answer this question and provide the tools and support you need to maximise your grazing potential and business profitability.
+The Queensland Pasture Resilience Program (QPRP) can help you answer this question and provide the tools and support you need to maximise your grazing potential and business profitability.

 The Queensland Pasture Resilience Program is a partnership between the Department of Agriculture and Fisheries, Meat & Livestock Australia and the Australian Government through the MLA Donor Company.
 The five-year program aims to help Queensland producers tackle the three big threats to beef production: land condition decline, pasture rundown and pasture dieback.